aleameliach/rick-morty-web/README.md

 ![banner](https://user-images.githubusercontent.com/111571376/214305154-d6cae7b7-25a9-4c99-82f1-8add643196b6.jpeg)

-# Rick & Morty Character Finder
+# 🚀👽🧬Rick & Morty Character Finder🧬👽🚀

-## Project description
+## 🔬Project description🔬

 Welcoming all Rick & Morty fans to this project that renders character's info from [Rick and Morty's API](https://rickandmortyapi.com/documentation/#get-all-characters).
 You can filter these characters by two criteria: by name and by species.
 And